RMLio/RMLStreamer/scripts/README.md

 ##### Setting up streaming input from file

-Easy setup of a TCP Server that listens on a given port and sends items from a file over a socket when an RML Streamer makes a connection.
+Easy setup of a TCP Server that listens to the given port and sends items from a file when an RML Streamer makes a connection.
 The individual items in the file need to be separated by new lines.

 ```
 cd scripts/